owaismohsin001/Sunlight-lang/README.md

 ## Instansiation of these functions
 All of these functions are `open` and can be extened except for `map` and `filter` which are mere specifications of `map_and_filter`.
 So, in order for you to use these functions for your own data structures, just define these by the use fo aforementioned open method syntax.

+# Thank You
+Thanks for reading through, hope you enjoy playing around Sunlight-Lang.
+Since this language is still in it's pre-alpha stage, make sure that you report bugs if you find them.